 How to Serve Yogurt Marinated Chicken

 I love, love, LOVE this chicken in so many different dishes.
-It’s great for adding to bowl meals (pictured above with spinach rice, tomatoes, and feta), you can stuff it into a pita, like a chicken schawarma sandwich, use it to top a fresh green salad, or even a pasta salad.
+It’s great for adding to bowl meals (pictured above with Spinach Rice with Feta and tomatoes), you can stuff it into a pita, like a chicken schawarma sandwich, use it to top a fresh green salad, or Summer Vegetable Pasta Salad.
 Or, just serve it up with a couple of sides and make it your main dish!
 It would go great alongside a marinated white bean salad, Simple Sautéed Vegetables, or a super fresh cucumber salad and maybe some hummus.

 Yogurt Marinated Chicken

 - 1/2 cup plain yogurt ($0.34)

 - 2 boneless, skinless chicken breasts (about 1.3 lbs.)* ($6.54)

 - 1 Tbsp cooking oil ($0.04)

 - Combine the yogurt, minced garlic, lemon juice, cinnamon, oregano, salt, nutmeg, and cloves in a bowl.

 - Slice the chicken breasts into two thinner pieces so they cook quickly and evenly in the skillet.
 If slicing is too difficult, you can cover the chicken breasts with plastic and use a rolling pin or mallet to pound the chicken into an even thickness (1/2-3/4 inch thick), then slice the breast across into two smaller portions.